bluesoft/bluesoft-stream-processor/README.md

 A pipeline of instructions that can be used to process a stream of data.
 The pipeline sends the same data throught all pipes which in turn pass data through a chain of instructions.
 Each instruction is responsible to process the data and decide whether to pass on to the next.
+You can create any kind of instruction that suits your domain.

 ![alt tag](https://user-images.githubusercontent.com/9370679/64796647-66327f80-d556-11e9-9694-dd26cac77ad8.png)